masai-school/full-stack-dev-1910/week_07/day_3/coding_2.md

 - Cretae an index.html page
 - Import the json file and populate it in a tabular column
 - Use bootstrap for the UI
+- use es6 wherever you can, follow clean code practises

 ### FSD.JS.16.2
 - The user should be able to select the total no of results per page.